ctucker/angular-snc-training/src/training.md

 * Restrict limits directive type to Attribute, Class, Element, or coMment
-  * Class and comment directives should generally be avoided
+  * Class and comment directives should _not_ be used
-* The controller lets you create a directive-specific controller
 * The "link" function takes your scope and tweaks the DOM.

 ???